War veteran, 94, dies in Arkansas nursing home during storm - NewsBreak

 At the height of the storm Friday, elderly residents at Monette Manor were quickly moved to shelter.
 Golden Hembry, a Korean war veteran and COVID-19 survivor, was in a hallway when the roof caved in.

 “He’d talk a little bit about his service, but not much,” said his brother Jimmie Hembry.
-“He wouldn’t talk about it unless you would just bring it up.”Cries and candle scents: Over 100 feared dead after twisters
+“He wouldn’t talk about it unless you would just bring it up.”7 tornadoes confirmed in Middle TN

 Jimmie Hembry, 82, said he raced to the nursing home through swirling debris before finding out his brother did not survive the storm.